 - As mentioned above, the net flux of carbon resulting from woody encroachment and its inverse, woody elimination, is highly uncertain.
-Even the sign of the flux is in question. - Rivers, lakes, dams, and other inland waters are mentioned in Chapter 15 as being a source of carbon, but they are claimed elsewhere to be a sink (Chapter 3 this report).
-The sign of the net carbon flux attributable to erosion, transport, deposition, accumulation, and decomposition is uncertain (e.g., Stallard, 1998; Lal, 2001; Smith et al., 2005b). - Several chapters cite studies that have attempted to quantify the potential for management to increase carbon sinks in the future, but no studies have yet attempted to estimate the potential future sources of carbon for North America as they have for the globe (e.g., Friedlingstein et al., 2006; Jones et al., 2005).
-Global models that include the feedbacks between climatic change and the carbon cycle have all shown decreased carbon sinks over the next century.
-In North America, warming of wetlands and thawing of permafrost, in particular, are likely to increase emissions of carbon to the atmosphere, CH4 as well as CO2; and periods of unusually low rainfall, combined with warming trends, are likely to release carbon from the ecosystems of the Mountain West and the southwestern United States through increasing their vulnerability to wildfires and insect outbreaks (Potter et al., 2003, 2005).
+Even the sign of the flux is in question. - Rivers, lakes, dams, and other inland waters are mentioned in Chapter 15 as being a source of carbon, but they are claimed elsewhere to be a sink (Chapter 3).
+The sign of the net carbon flux attributable to erosion, transport, deposition, accumulation and decomposition is uncertain (e.g., Stallard, 1998; Lal, 2001; Smith et al., 2005). - Several chapters cite studies that have attempted to quantify potential future carbon sinks in countries in North America, but no reference is made to estimates of future sources of carbon.
+Clearly, there are modeling studies that project large future carbon emissions, although these studies are largely global in scope (e.g., Cox et al., 2000; Jones et al., 2005).
+Are there no studies of future carbon sources and sinks for North America?
+Melting permafrost, in particular, is likely to increase emissions of carbon to the atmosphere, CH4 as well as CO2. - The sum of land areas reported in these chapters is about 330 million ha larger than the area of North America (Table 1).
+The reason for this double-counting is unclear, but it implies a double counting of carbon stocks and, perhaps, current sinks, as well.